floriandejonckheere/thalariond/LDAP.md

 ## Groups

 Perform a search with base DN `ou=Groups,dc=thalarion,dc=be` to list all owned and participated groups.
 Scope is ignored.
-All (visible) attributes can be used for filtering, including multiple conditions.
+All (visible) attributes can be used for filtering, currently multiple filter conditions are not supported.
 The `member` attribute(s) are only visible if the user has the appropriate permissions (owner of group or higher privileged user).
 The owner is both listed in the `owner` and the `member` attributes.
 Members include users who have access to the group and services which operate on the group (for example Postfix and Dovecot will have access to email groups).
 The results are of the following structure:

 ```